MarkinoTeck/unbelievaboat_stats_grabber/README.md

 ## User Track

-Tracks the stats of a user | You can get the discord id after the installation progress section
+Tracks the stats of a user | How to get the discord id after the installation progress section

 <img src="img/track.gif">